therealltre/therealltre/README.md

 ## 🚀 Current Focus

-🔭  I'm currently working on A cross-platform mobile application that brings together multiple transportation and travel services into a single experience.
+Working on A cross-platform mobile application that brings together multiple transportation and travel services into a single experience.
 Users can book rides, reserve flights, find accommodation, and rent vehicles without switching between different applications.

-Building a **Systems Administration Home Lab**

-• Windows Server + Active Directory
-• Linux Server (Ubuntu)
-• Microsoft 365 / Entra ID
-• Security monitoring with Splunk
-• Network monitoring

 ---